 The following short story deals with a secret.
 Enjoy!

 Oh!
-You can jumpstart with this prompt:
+You can jumpstart your own story with the title to this one:

 “I Know I’m Supposed to Keep This a Secret, But…”